divishakh/ide/docs/prd.md

 - A welcoming home page that introduces the platform\n- Use the provided image (image.png) as the hero visual on the home page to create an aesthetic, immersive experience
 - Adjust the color tones of image.png dynamically to match light mode and dark mode themes
 - Display the provided logo (image-2.png) prominently in the header or branding area
-- Clear call-to-action buttons for 'Sign Up' and 'Log In'
-- Brief overview of key features and benefits
+- Clear call-to-action buttons for 'Sign Up' and 'Log In'\n- Brief overview of key features and benefits
 - Smooth transition to the main editor interface after authentication

 ### 3.2 User Authentication